MattLong34/MattLong34/README.md

 ### I'm Currently...
 * 🐹 Exploring Ember.js - Check out my tech talk!
-* 🖥️ Strengthening core JavaScript with the help of Kyle Simpson's "You Don't Know JS" series
+* 🖥️ Strengthening core JavaScript skills with the help of Kyle Simpson's "You Don't Know JS" series
 * 📅 Meeting (virtually!) with interesting folks on a daily basis.
 Hit me up to get on my calendar!

 ### Tech Stack